-I was born in Anchorage, Alaska on April 12th, 1983, via c-section.
-I was supposed to be born on Friday, April 13th, but when my mom realized this she decided to go get me a day early.
+I was born in Anchorage, Alaska on April 12, 1983, via C-section.
+I was supposed to be born on April 13, which was a Friday, but when my mom realized this she decided to go get me a day early.

 My father worked part-time as a mechanic and full-time as a drug dealer.
 Before I get carried away with all of this, I want to say that I love my father.
-We don’t have much of a relationship today, although we probably could if I put forth a bit more effort.
-My father was strict—and my stepmother was even more strict.
-I was raised in a time when spanking your kids was acceptable, but my father had a black leather belt with holes in it, which was his favorite disciplinary tool.
+We don’t have much of a relationship today, although we probably could if I chose to put forth a bit more effort.
+My father was strict, and my stepmother was even more strict.
+I was raised in a time when spanking your kids was acceptable—but my father had a black leather belt with holes in it which was his favorite disciplinary tool.
 I hated that belt.
 Then one day I remember coming home from school to find him in the garage building something out of wood, drilling holes in it.
 You know that gut feeling you get sometimes, when you just know something?
-Well I had that, but I asked anyway.
+Well, I had that, but I asked anyway.
 What are you making, Dad?
 And with this crazy look in his eye he told me he was making a paddle.
 Apparently he had nothing better to do with his time.

 My brother always got it worse than me, but then he would turn around and kick my ass, so maybe it evened out.
 My father was always yelling and cussing, and it seemed like he was always mad.
 Was it because he was short?
 Maybe it was because my mother left him when he wouldn’t quit dealing drugs and now he was married to a fat Indian woman who never wanted to sleep with him and made him sleep on the couch.
 Still, I believe my father had a good heart and meant well.
 But I also believe it’s your actions that define you.

-My brother went with me that day, and his interview process was quite short because he was honest, answered the questions straight and then played with the toys.
+My brother went with me that day, and his interview process was quite short because he was honest and answered the questions straight.
 Well, my father and stepmother were pissed; he’d given them nothing to use in their fabricated case against my mother's character.
 When they dropped us back off at school, my father beat him with his pants down in the school parking lot.
 I, on the other hand, was praised and told that I’d done a good job.
 I felt horrible, and I admired my brother for what he’d done and wished I had done the same.
 I mentioned this day to my brother a while back and he said he didn’t remember it.
 But I can’t forget it and remember it all quite vividly.

 Eventually we were evicted, and my father found another job as a mechanic, or so he told us.
-But I knew he was just using it as a front to sell drugs.
 He made some sort of trade for a 5th-wheel trailer that he put by the shop for us to live in.
 This thing was a real piece of shit.
 The rear wall wasn’t even attached to the floor.
 I was living there with my brother, my father, and whatever crackhead girlfriend he happened to have around.
 We had an extension cord that supplied us with a little bit of electricity, but we had no toilet or running water.
 We had to cross the parking lot to use the bathroom at the shop.
 The trailer was always loud and people were always around doing drugs and talking nonsense.
 It was so hard to get to sleep at night, and I was always tired in school.
 One time, I walked into the trailer and there was meth on the coffee table, all divided up into ounces, and cash everywhere that my father and others were trying to count but failing miserably because they were all whacked out of their minds.
-I couldn't understand why we were always so broke with all that money around, and why--if my father was a mechanic--he had a piece of shit car that barely ran.
+I couldn't understand why we were always so broke with all that money around, and why—if my father was a mechanic—he had a piece of shit car that barely ran.

 That life lasted a couple years, until my father’s place got raided by the police.
 I was walking home from school and I saw the cops and SWAT team everywhere, searching the shop and the trailer.
 I decided to turn around and I slept at a friend’s house that night.
 When I went back in the morning, the place had been destroyed, which wasn’t really that much different from how it was before.
 My father was arrested and sent to prison, and my brother and I went to live with my mom.

 When I was in 10th grade, my stepfather got a better job and we moved to a little town called Manton, in Northern Michigan.
-I was the new kid in a school in a new state.
-I got into a few fights at first, but eventually settled in and started playing sports.
+I was the new kid, and I got into a few fights at first but eventually settled in and started playing sports.
 I wrestled, ran track, and played football.
-It was a great time in my young life, and seemed like things were finally beginning to turn around.
+It was a great time in my young life, and it seemed like things were finally beginning to turn around.
 But my time in Michigan ended at the beginning of my senior year, when my stepfather secured a CEO position at an electric company in Sundance, Wyoming.
 So we moved again, making this my third high school.
 Wyoming was difficult for me, but I made it through and graduated with my high school diploma.
 I was glad to have done it, but the best part was seeing how happy it made my mother.
 She was so proud of me.

 I hadn’t given much thought to life after high school.
 It had taken so much for me to get to that point, and just graduating was overwhelming enough for me at the time.
 I ended up getting a job working on a coal bed methane drill rig in Wyoming.
 It was a tough job, but it was fun, and I was making decent money for an 18-year-old.
 But it gets cold in Wyoming, just like in Alaska, and the work doesn’t stop.
 I was working the derricks, which is about 40 feet up in the air.
 The wind was blowing hard and it was miserably cold, and right before freezing to death one day I quit right there on the job.